alessiodevoto/peekvit/README.md

 #### TODOS
-- detailed comments for losses
+- Detailed comments for losses
 - Examples on comparative plots
+- Move optimizers to specific config file
+- Fix autoenc loss for masking
+- Class token plot example
 - Add a script for each howto
 - default cumulative noise plot when testing noise
+- fix enc dec as now computes loss for all tokens
+- config file for each model